cesarp63/ELK-Project/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **filesystem** and system **metric**.
-- What does Filebeat watch for? **Filebeat watches for changes in logs and files.**
+- What does Filebeat watch for? **Filebeat scans for changes in logs and files.**

-- What does Metricbeat record? **It records machine metrics and stats.**
+- What does Metricbeat record? **It records metrics and stats.**

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.